aajanki/yle-dl/README.md

 Solution: Update your ffmpeg to version 4.1 or later.

+#### Problem: Subtitles are missing on live stream

+This is a known problem.
+Currently there are no fixes.

 #### Problem: Trying to fetch a radio series only downloads the first episode on Mac OS X.

 This is an [open issue](https://github.com/aajanki/yle-dl/issues/261).